ropensci/beautier/Faq.md

 ## What is the idea behind the logo?

-The logo consists of a rough redraw of Belle, from the Disney animated movie 'Beauty and the Beast', and the R logo.
+The butterfly symbolizes beauty.
+The it was combined with an R logo.

 ## What are the FASTA files?